AminSajedian/ChatGPT-Collapser/readme.md

 5. The extension is now installed and ready to use!

 ## 🛠️ Usage
-🔹 Click the **collapse/expand button** next to each messages to toggle visibility.
+🔹 Click the **collapse/expand button** next to each message to toggle visibility.

 🔹 Use the **global collapse/expand button** (bottom right of screen) to collapse or expand all messages at once.